cloudchacho/hedwig-python/docs/settings.rst

 optional; fully-qualified function name

-**HEDWIG_PROTOBUF_SCHEMA_MODULE**
+**HEDWIG_PROTOBUF_MESSAGES**

-The name of the module representing the Hedwig protobuf schema.
-This module must be pre-compiled and must contain all messages.
-Each message type's schema must include all valid major versions.
+A list of fully-qualified names of the protobuf message classes representing Hedwig schema.
+This module must be pre-compiled using protoc.

-required if using protobuf; string; fully-qualified module path
+required if using protobuf; list[string]; values: fully-qualified message class path

 **HEDWIG_POST_PROCESS_HOOK**